European Regulatory Agenda

 - Duty to ensure that marketing communications do not contradict the information disclosed under the SFDR.

-The due diligence duty imposed by the proposed Directive applies to:
+As per the European Commission's proposal, current being negotiated, the due diligence duty imposed by the proposed Directive applies to:

 - companies incorporated under the law of a member state, which have (i) more than 500 employees and net worldwide turnover exceeding €150 million; or (ii) more than 250 employees and net worldwide turnover exceeding €40 million, provided that at least 50% is generated by defined high-impact sectors (e.g., agriculture, textiles, or minerals).